Nuno1Teixeira1/SpecialCommunity/README.md

 # Special Community
 A website aimed to help students with their projects/ ideas/ work, by matching with others of the same area or with similiar subjects in order to form a study group, so together they can reach higher goals.
 A professor can be paired with a study group depending on the area he's skilled and what the group needs.
 Oh!
 The same can be applied to lunch/dinner, so you don't need to eat alone again.
 You can always check the list of high IQ students and professors ready to receive with open arms a new member, so what are you waiting for?
 Sign up and join a study group or a "food group"!

+Tip: click on one of the professors image.

 ## Developers
 This project was made by **Code Cadets** at **Academia de Código**, Team #~~Magnific0x~~ Argicultores
  - Nuno Teixeira